wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 ## Update to the latest source configuration file

-With the upcoming deprecation of the `component-config.yaml` file and the `endpoints.yaml` file, Choreo provides a seamless process to update to the latest `component.yaml` file.
+With the upcoming deprecation of the `component-config.yaml` file and the `endpoints.yaml` file, Choreo provides a seamless process to move to the latest `component.yaml`  version of the `component.yaml` file.
 Follow these steps to transition seamlessly:

 ### Step 1: Identify whether your current source configuration file is outdated